 - Candidates who have a history of overcoming disadvantage

 Although membership in a group historically underrepresented in higher education is considered, it does not form the full basis for the awards.
-Each applicant will be evaluated on his or her own merit.
+Each applicant will be evaluated on their own merit.
 Each applicant's economic situation, as determined through Free Application for Federal Student Aid (FAFSA), will also be considered.
 Preference will go to incoming doctoral students.

 Stipend: Clark Fellowship stipends are competitive against national benchmarks from other doctoral institutions.
 Stipend levels vary by academic discipline.
 Summer awards may also be available.

 Tuition scholarships: Awardees will receive full-tuition scholarships, though tuition will only be paid at the in-state rate after the first year.
 As a result, awardees must establish New York State residency as soon as they arrive on campus.

-Guaranteed award periods: As long as awardees make satisfactory progress toward their degrees, they are guaranteed stipends and tuition scholarship for a specific period.
+Guaranteed award periods: As long as awardees make satisfactory progress toward their degrees, they are guaranteed stipends and tuition scholarships for a specific period.
 Fellows entering PhD programs with a bachelor's degree will receive up to 5 years of support, while fellows entering PhD programs with a master's degree will receive up to 3 years of support.
 Fellows entering master's programs with a bachelor's degree will receive up to 2 years of support.

 Other benefits, including health insurance: Awardees can enroll in an optional health insurance plan at a subsidized rate and receive reduced on-campus parking rates.